LoopZ/V8Power/EXAMPLES/README.txt

 Example 1 (EX01.BAT)

-Simple test to determine if the batch file is running under DOSBox.
+Simple test to determine if the batch file is running under DOSBox or other versions of DOS that don't support "set /p".

 DOSBox does not support I/O redirection at present.
 This is not a limitation of V8PT.
 But, it is to be noted that DOSBox does not support it.
 Therefore, batch files that run on DOSBox must work around this limitation.
 Things like querying the current cursor shape with "vcursor /q" will function, but there is now way to save it's output.
 See Example 2 for a workaround to this issue.